jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_life_on_the_road.md

   </p>

   <p>
     One of the ballplayers biggest challenges on road trips is dealing with the down time before games.
 Mike Kusiewicz elaborates, "you try and get out of the hotel.
-You don't want to get stuck there but you often do because you have no idea where to go or what to do &mdash; and you have no transportation.
+You don't want to get stuck there but you often do because you have no idea where to go or what to do&mdash;and you have no transportation.
 There is not much to do during the day unless you want to go out and catch a movie.
 The day is yours until the 4:45 stretch."
   </p>

   <p>